OscarW99/Bioinformatics-web-app/README.md

 # Bioinformatics-web-app
-A bioinformatics web app built using streamlit and biopython
+A prototype web app built using streamlit and biopython